ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_ldp/guide.en-gb.md

 - One or more Hosted Private Cloud resources.
 - An active Logs Data Platform stream with the same account and security level as your Hosted Private Cloud VMware on OVHcloud.
 - You need to have followed the guide [Introduction to the Logs Data Platform](/pages/manage_and_operate/observability/logs_data_platform/getting_started_introduction_to_LDP)
-- You must have advanced security pack options "logForwarder" enabled.
+- You must have "logForwarder" enabled.
 To check launch [this](#security-options) API call.

 ## Instructions